- Defining the concept

 "Economies of scope are conceptually similar to economies of scale.
 Whereas economies of scale for a firm primarily refers to reductions in the average cost (cost per unit) associated with increasing the scale of production for a single product type, economies of scope refers to lowering the average cost for a firm in producing two or more products."

-How did they cope?
+How did projects that experienced such problems cope?
 Did they drop some goals?
 Did they split the project?
 What can we learn to avoid the issues?

-Source: Modular Design and the Development of Complex Artifacts: Lessons from Free/Open Source Software by A. Narduzzo & A. Rossi
+Source: Modular Design and the Development of Complex Artifacts: Lessons from Free/Open Source Software (2003) by Alessandro Narduzzo & Alessandro Rossi

-Hard to compare a Web App to a kernel.
-Actually, the unified approach of Tiki is closer to the Torvalds approach.
+It's hard to compare a web app to a kernel, but if one can make the comparison, the unified approach of Tiki is closer to the Torvalds approach.

 "The Mach microkernel imposed problems on the HURD developers that have been difficult to surmount, and despite the criticisms of Tanenbaum and others, the choice of a monolithic kernel for Linux made it easier to fulfill the first imperative of all free software developers, which was a working free operating system."